MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/document/overview.md

 > * Features, approaches, and processes may change or have constrained capabilities, prior to General Availability (GA).
 > * For more information, *see* [**Supplemental Terms of Use for Microsoft Azure Previews**](https://azure.microsoft.com/support/legal/preview-supplemental-terms).

 Content Understanding is a cloud-based [Azure AI Service](../../what-are-ai-services.md) designed to efficiently extract content and structured fields from documents and forms.
-It provides a comprehensive suite of APIs and an intuitive studio experience for optimal efficiency.
+It provides a comprehensive suite of APIs and an intuitive UX experience for optimal efficiency.

 Using Content Understanding, organizations can streamline data collection and processing, enhancing operational efficiency, data-driven decision-making, and innovation.
 With customizable analyzers, Content Understanding allows for easy extraction of content or fields from documents and forms, tailored to specific business needs.